 Guidelines for Authors

 For further information, you may want to read the Author's Invitation and the Author's Guide, but the key info is:

-- Final Text on the 9th of December 2019 (anniversary of Doug Engelbart's demo), including 1 (optional) image, though some extensions were granted
+- Final Submission on the 9th of December 2019 (anniversary of Doug Engelbart's demo), including 1 (optional) image, though some extensions were granted

 Contributors are separately welcome to submit an optional glossary for their writing, of a reasonable length.
 The format will be determined as a group, to aid reading into the deep future and for people of very different perspectives today.